FusionCache/docs/docs/api.md

 ---
 layout: default
-title: API
+title: Objects API
-nav_order: 5
+nav_order: 8
 has_children: true
 ---

-# API
+# Objects API
-The API documentation contains many examples as this is preferred to verbose syntax descriptions.
+When in object mode, data is cached as JSON objects, with relationships between objects tracked my Fusion.

 <br/>